YariMorcus/advice-generator-app/README.md

 - [Transfonter](https://transfonter.org) - Has been used to convert the downloaded font files to woff and woff2 (most recent font formats, supported in all major browsers), and generate the corresponding `@font-face` css rulesets
 - [Frontend Mentor - Advice generator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/advice-generator-app-QdUG-13db)

+## Project information

+### User stories and features

+1. As a user I want to generate a new piece of advice so I might be able to learn something from it

+   **Feature**: A button that generates a new piece of advice based on an API call

+### Flowchart

 ## Author